Who needs to apply for a dangerous wild animals licence.

 Certain animals are listed as being dangerous and although you can buy them, you need a Dangerous Wild Animal Licence to keep them.
 The aim is to ensure that where private individuals keep dangerous wild animals they do so in circumstances which create no risk to the public and safeguard the welfare of the animals.

 The types of animals that require a Dangerous Wild Animal Licence are wide and varied.
-A full list is available from the Licensing Office and as an example it includes some primates, marsupials, carnivores, elephants, emu, ostriches, reptiles, spiders and scorpions.
+A full list is available below but as an example it includes some primates, marsupials, carnivores, elephants, ostriches, reptiles, spiders and scorpions.
 Foxes, the raccoon-dog and the domestic dog do not need a Dangerous Wild Animal Licence but hybrids, such as a wolf-hybrid, do require a licence because they are not considered to be a domestic dog.

 The Act does not apply to dangerous wild animals kept in a zoo, circus, pet shop or registered scientific establishment as these premises are registered under their own specific legislation.